Hook in Bloom 2019

-As ever Hook’s pubs put on fantastic displays, with The Crooked and The Hogget taking the prizes.
-It was a hard decision and in the end the Worlock Trophy for the Best Hotel, Restaurant or Pub went to The Hogget and the Hook Parish Council Trophy for the Most Attractive Business Premises was awarded to The Crooked Billet.
+As ever, Hook’s pubs put on fantastic displays, with The Crooked and The Hogget taking the prizes.
+It was a hard decision and in the end the Worlock Trophy for the Best Hotel, Restaurant or Pub went to The Crooked Billet and the Hook Parish Council Trophy for the Most Attractive Business Premises was awarded to The Hogget.